MonBoza/roboger/README.md

 Describe: inputNumChange()

-Test: "It will replace the number 1 in array with a string "right shoe""
+Test: "It will replace the number 0 in array with a string "right shoe""
 Code: input = 8
 inputArray.forEach(function(number, i){
   if (number === 1){
     inputArray[i] = "right shoe"
   }
 });
-Expected Output: ["right shoe",2,3,4,5,6,7]
+Expected Output: ["Beyonce",1,2,3,4,5,6,7]

-Test: "It will replace the number 1 in array with a string "would you be mine?" " Code : input = 8 else if (number === 3){
+Test: "It will replace the number 3 in array with a string "would you be mine?" " Code : input = 8 else if (number === 3){
     inputArray[i] = "would you be mine?"